 Similar to the rest of the U.S., Indiana has seen a rapid growth in the amount of PV capacity installed in the last ten years.
-As of July 2021, Indiana's installed PV capacity was 455 MW.
-The capacity was distributed among Indiana utility service territories as shown in Table 6-2.
-This capacity is set to increase substantially when five large projects with a combined capacity of 919 MW are added between now and the end of 2023.
+As of July 2022, SUFG was aware of at least 682 MW of PV capacity as shown in Table 6-2.
+This capacity does not include customer-side PV capacity that is not interconnected through net-metering or feed-in tariffs.
+Indiana's installed capacity was increased by 200 MW at the commissioning of the Riverstart Solar Park in Randolph County in January 2022.
+The output of the solar park has been contracted by a power purchase agreement to Hoosier Energy.
+This capacity is set to increase substantially when five large projects with a combined capacity of 1,034 MW are added between now and the end of 2023.